Elmet: History

-This furthers the possibility that Elmet was recognised as a distinct region well into the 14th century; and perhaps did in fact regain independent status after the 7th century.
-The distinction between Leeds and Elmet in the bill is unexplained, however.
+The distinction between Leeds and Elmet in the bill is unexplained.

 According to a genetic study published in Nature (19 March 2015), the local population of West Yorkshire is genetically distinct from the rest of the population of Yorkshire.
-The 2015 Oxford University study compared the current genetic distribution in Britain to the geographical maps of its historic Kingdoms, and found that the distinct West Yorkshire genetic cluster closely corresponds to Elmet’s known territories.
-This suggests Elmet may have maintained a regional identity through the centuries.
+The 2015 Oxford University study compared the current genetic distribution in Britain to the geographical maps of its historic kingdoms, and found that the distinct genetic cluster closely corresponds to Elmet’s known territories.